 - World-class cross-country runner Emelia Gorecka’s scoliosis treatment included wearing a scoliosis back brace for 23 hours per day, only taking it off to train.
 (Emelia Gorecka BBC Article)

-- Professional dancer Paige Fraser toured with Beyoncé as a dancer, danced in the Chicago Lyric Opera’s recent production of “West Side Story” and sported a scoliosis back brace as a teenager.
+- Professional dancer Paige Fraser was a dancer in Beyonce’s Mrs. Carter tour opener video, danced in the Chicago Lyric Opera’s recent production of “West Side Story” and sported a scoliosis back brace as a teenager.
 (Paige Fraser CBS News Story)

 - Other success stories include the legendary track star Usain Bolt (Usain Bolt The New York Times) and former NBA great Tracy McGrady.
 (Bolt and McGrady Blog)